Landscape Long Exposure Fine Art Photography

 Arriving at the epupa falls

 We arrived at our campsite at sunset.
 There was not much time left for me to look a bit around.
 Where are the best places for my long exposure landscape photography and black and white fine art?
 When I was still at home planning the trip, I had already in my mind what photographs I wanted to take off these falls.
 Epupa waterfalls beautiful nature pictures, taken as long exposure, in black and white fine art photography and in color, were on my list.
 Before I left home, I contacted my friends in Southern Africa.
 I wanted to know if there is enough water in the river.
 Everybody told me, yes, there is enough water for your nature photography!
 Well, what is enough?
 I think for the “Silent Roar” waterfall photograph, the water was enough!

 Epupa waterfalls, long exposure fine art photo captured at the border to Angola in Namibia, Africa.
-Fine Art Landscape Photography portfolios.
+Fine Art Landscape Photography portfolio in black and white.

 Scouting for a great spot to photograph